-ever, as already noted and unlike some previous proposals, we do not necessarily expect categorical restrictions on phonetic realization.
-Talkers may violate a uniformity constraint in the realization of a segment due to intrasegmental coarticulation, pressure from competing constraints such as perceptual distinctiveness, or the use of phonetic variables for social expressivity.
-Intrasegmental coarticulation refers to a strong influence of and interaction between multiple distinctive features in the phonetic realization of a segment (Volenec & Reiss 2017).
+We adopt the strong position that constraints on phonetic realization, whatever precise form they take, should be universal and apply to all feature-target pairings.
+However, as already noted and unlike some previous proposals, we do not necessarily expect categorical restrictions on phonetic realization.
+Talkers may violate a uniformity constraint in the realization of segment due to intrasegmental coarticulation, pressure from competing constraints such as perceptual distinctiveness, or the use of phonetic variables for social expressivity.
+Intrasegmental coarticulation refers to a strong influence of and interaction between multiple distinctive features in the phonetic realization of a segment (Volenec and Reiss 2017).
 Our expectation is that, particularly for target uniformity, these violations should be minimal.

-In the present study, we focus on the phonetic realization of place of articulation across sibilant fricatives in two data sets of American English: isolated speech recorded in a laboratory environment and spontaneous speech from the Buckeye corpus (Pitt et al. 2005).
-We investigate the strengths of target, contrast, and pattern uniformity on the selection of phonetic targets within a Bayesian framework using prior sensitivity analysis (Vanpaemel 2010, Kary et al. 2016).
-This type of analysis determines the influence of prior specification on posterior estimation and can be used to select among competing, quantitatively specified models.
+In the present study, we focus on the phonetic realization of place of articulation across sibilant fricatives in two datasets of American English: isolated speech recorded in a laboratory environment and spontaneous speech from the Buckeye Corpus (Pitt et al. 2005).
+We investigate the strengths of target, contrast, and pattern uniformity on the selection of phonetic targets within a Bayesian framework using prior sensitivity analysis (Vanpaemel 2010; Kary et al. 2016).
+This type of analysis determines the influence of prior specification on posterior estimation, and can be used to select among competing, quantitatively specified models.
 As described in the following section, we model phonetic realization using a Bayesian linear mixed-effects regression model of a key phonetic correlate of sibilant place of articulation, and model the uniformity constraints as prior distributions of relevant population and talker-specific parameters.
 The strength of each uniformity constraint can then be assessed using Bayes factors, which provide an index of the relative evidence in favor of one model over another.